skeoop/skeoop.github.io/README.md

 All the course material is stored on Bitbucket as a Git repository.
 You can make a personal copy by cloning it onto your computer.

-The Source repository and wiki have been updated many times, with a lot of material revised and deleted.
+The source repository and wiki have been updated many times, with a lot of material revised and deleted.
 Clone the whole thing will waste lots of disk space and bandwidth (for downloading), because it copies the entire history of the repository.
-T clone the course repo, just clone the most recent update by using the ``git clone --depth 1`` as follows:
+To clone the course repo, just clone the current version by using the ``git clone --depth 1`` as follows:

     # Change to the directory where you want to copy course material to.
     # Git will create a subdirectory named "oop".